Nachimak28/mask_utils/ROADMAP.md

 * save mask as png image
 * convert mask to coco annotation format
 * coco format to mask image
-* for softmax, combine multiple masks into single mask with intensity mapping
+* for categorical masks, combine multiple masks into single mask with intensity mapping
-* for softmax, explode single mask with intensity mapping into respective separate masks
+* for categorical masks, explode single mask with intensity mapping into respective separate masks
+* for categorical masks, identify overlap of multiple masks
 * display a coloured mask for viewing multi intensity masks
 * erosion and dilation of mask data
 * mask to rle